 1. My workflow is triggered by a list subscribe, why isn't it working?

 If you are manually adding a person to a list to trigger the workflow, be sure to check this box to trigger events.

 2. I've been testing my workflow multiple times and should have received more than 1 of the same email.
 What is going on?

-If you have been testing with the same email address and are not receiving emails, it could be that your message is being delivered from the marketing message channel and type and are thus, subject to the rule that one email address can only receive a template once in a 12 hour time period.
+If you have been testing with the same email address and are not receiving emails, it could be that your message is being delivered from the marketing message channel and type and are thus subject to the rule that one email address can only receive a template once in an 18 hour time period.
 Try using a different email address to test.
-If you're using Google Apps, you can easily create another email address by adding numbers to your email address like this firstname.lastname@example.org.
+If you are using Google Apps, you can easily create another email address by adding numbers to your email address like this email@example.com.

 3. I would like to edit a running workflow.
 What is the best way to do this?